 How Long to Cook a Spatchcock Turkey

-Let rest while you use the drippings and juices to make Homemade Turkey Gravy!
+Let turkey rest while you use the drippings and juices at the bottom of the roasting pan to follow our step-by-step guide on how to make turkey gravy!

-How to Carve a Spatchcock Turkey
+How To Carve A Spatchcock Turkey

 Carving a spatchcock turkey is actually pretty similar to carving a regular turkey:

 - Cut away the turkey legs + thigh by breaking apart (use your knife if you need to) at the joint.
-Then separate the thigh and leg.
+Then separate the turkey thigh and leg.

 - Remove the wings.